 In order to be certain that your recovery plan works for your business, there are a variety of best practices that need to be considered.
 Today we’ll be examining a few critical components that every disaster recovery plan needs to include.

-6. Practice Drills For Disaster Recovery
+6. Practice Drills For IT Network Disaster Recovery Plan

 A DR plan in and of itself is not enough.
 Your plan must be regularly tested, personnel needs to practice designated procedures, and this practice is non-negotiable.
 Much like children have fire drills, organizations should have “DR drills.”